-Girard Medical Center is seeking applications for full-time doctoral-level psychology interns to join our dynamic team of licensed clinicians, interns, and practicum students.
-Girard Medical Center of North Philadelphia Health System is a comprehensive, private behavioral health hospital that services a diverse, underserved adult population in lower north Philadelphia and its surrounding area.
-Interns are based out of the Outpatient Psychiatry Clinic and provide direct clinical services to adults in both inpatient and outpatient psychiatry programs.
-Most program participants are dually diagnosed with mental health problems and addictions; therefore, interns actively collaborate with a multidisciplinary treatment team including psychiatrists, addictions counselors, social workers, and other services providers within GMC and the community.
+Girard Medical Center seeks applications for full-time doctoral-level psychology interns to join our dynamic team of licensed clinicians, interns, and practicum students.
+Girard Medical Center of North Philadelphia Health System is a comprehensive, behavioral health hospital that services a diverse, underserved adult population in lower north Philadelphia and its surrounding area.
+Interns are based out of the Psychology Department provide direct clinical services to adults in inpatient psychiatry programs and other programs throughout the hospital.
+Most program participants are dually diagnosed with mental health problems and addictions; therefore, interns actively collaborate with a multi-disciplinary treatment team including psychiatrists, addictions counselors, social workers, and other services providers within GMC and the community.

 Ideal candidates are flexible, humble, compassionate, and attentive to detail.
 They have a passion for clinical work and learning; strong work ethic and organizational skills; acceptance of differences; strong clinical and interpersonal skills; desire to work as part of a team; and experience and commitment to working with diverse groups.
-Preference will also be given to applicants who have demonstrated interest and experience working with SMI in inpatient psychiatry and with dual diagnosis in outpatient psychiatry, and/or who meet the Applicant Requirements below.
+Preference will also be given to applicants who have demonstrated interest and experience working with SMI in inpatient psychiatry and with dual diagnosis, and/or who meet the Applicant Requirements below.